 Nonqualifying distributions.
-Under these rules, you cannot roll over:
+You cannot roll over tax free:

-- Minimum distributions (generally required to begin at age 701/2), - Substantially equal payments over your life or life expectancy, - Substantially equal payments over the joint lives or life expectancies of you and your beneficiary, - 4) Substantially equal payments for a period of 10 years or more, or - 5) Hardship distributions.
+- Minimum distributions (generally required to begin at age 701⁄2), - Substantially equal payments over your life or life expectancy, - Substantially equal payments over the joint lives or life expectancies of your beneficiary and you, - Substantially equal payments for a period of 10 years or more, or - · Hardship distributions.